SeyedRumaiz/RespiraNet/README.md

 ## 📋 Project Overview
 A comprehensive **deep learning pipeline** for automated detection of **pneumonia from chest X-ray images**.
-The project covers **EDA, preprocessing, data augmentation, multiple CNN-based models**, and a **Streamlit web application** for real-time predictions.
+The project covers **EDA, preprocessing, data augmentation, a DenseNet121 model, Explainability AI (Grad-CAM & SHAP)*, and a **Streamlit web application** for real-time predictions.

 ---